Looking for the best things to do in Warsaw, Poland during your visit? We’ve got you covered with this travel guide!

 The Warsaw Uprising took place in 1944 and it was an operation led by the Polish Home Army to liberate Warsaw from Nazi Germany.
 The two main goals of this operation were to: 1) drive the Germans out of the city, and 2) to try to liberate Warsaw before the Soviets did so that the Poles could maintain sovereignty and the Soviet-backed Polish Committee of National Liberation would not assume control.

 The Warsaw Uprising was perfectly timed so that it would coincide with the Soviet Union’s Red Army approaching the eastern suburbs of the city, but well, the Soviets stopped short just on the other side of the river and kind of left the Home Army hanging.
 Only 1,200 men from the Red Army crossed over the river bank into the city (many of them Poles fighting in the Red Army), but these numbers were never reinforced.
-The Soviets ignored Polish attempts to establish radio contact, and meanwhile the Polish Resistance Army kept fighting for 63 days (on an operation that was meant to last just a few days) with little to no support from the outside.
+The Soviets ignored Polish attempts to establish radio contact, and meanwhile, the Polish Resistance Army kept fighting for 63 days (on an operation that was meant to last just a few days) with little to no support from the outside.
 Today the symbol of the Warsaw Uprising can still be seen in flags across the city.

-During my visit I learned that during the 60s and 70s Warsaw experienced an era or ‘neonisation’, which illuminated the city and also changed its aesthetic.
+The Neon Muzeum was started by David Hill and Ilona Karwinska, who are on a quest to save Polish Cold War Neon.
+During my visit, I learned that during the 60s and 70s, Warsaw experienced an era of ‘neonisation’, which illuminated the city and also changed its aesthetic.
 These days neon isn’t quite as popular so many of the historic signs are being torn down, which is why David and Ilona are trying to save and restore these, because these signs essentially chronicle a very unique period in history.

 Their museum is located in SOHO Factory over in Praga, which is on the other side of the Vistula River.
 Not many travellers venture there, but if you want to explore the heart of Warsaw’s up-and-coming art district, this is a place that you don’t want to miss.

-Enjoy a stroll down Łazienki Park
+7. Enjoy a stroll down Łazienki Park

 Łazienki Park is the largest park in Warsaw and the name means ‘Baths’ thanks to the bathing pavilion that was located on these very grounds.
 The park is also part of the Royal Route, which was a communication route that ran southward from the Old Town back in the days when snail mail was the only way to get urgent messages across.